We may earn a commission from partner links.How we make money

 Blood pressure apps: what to check before you trust the numbers

-Use this post to distinguish a useful blood-pressure log from risky app or wearable measurement claims.
+How to tell a useful blood-pressure log from risky app or wearable measurement claims.

 Separate logging from measuring